 Yarns dyed by Flora Adora Fibers are non superwash, so please, do not wash in the washing machine like you might do with superwash yarns!
 Non superwash yarns will likely felt with that much agitation.

 To wash, fill a sink or basin with lukewarm water and add a mild soap.
-Flora Adora Fibers uses unscented Eucalan, which is specifically formulated for woolens and is pH neutral.
+I use Orvus paste, which is unscented and pH neutral.
+Other neutral detergents include Eucalan & Soak wool washes; Ecover, Palmolive & Dawn Platinum liquids dish soaps.
 Drop your item into the water, gently squish it a few times to get it wet then let it soak 5-15 min.
 Drain the water from the sink or basin, refill with water the same temperature as the wash, gently add your item back into the water as before.

 Gently squeeze out excess water, lay the item on a towel, roll up and gently press to remove excess water.
 Lay flat to dry, reshaping as needed.

 Knitting with hand dyed yarns

 Colors of hand dyed yarns can vary greatly from batch to batch, and skein to skein depending on dyeing technique.
 For any project requiring multiple skeins, alternate skeins every few rows, to get the best results.
 The next best technique is to alternate skeins for the last 1-3 inches of knitting or crocheting before completely switching to the new skein to make the transition a little less obvious.